kellenTV/AIRPGITHUB/README.md

 # Things you may want to know
 Actions are performed with `*action*`

-  If you are using a ai that uses markdown formating i recomend to type md at the end of the first line where you define the parrameters so actions look like **this** Google ai studio by default shows in md format
+  If you are using a ai that uses markdown formating i recomend to type md at the end of the first line where you define the parameters so actions look like **this** Google ai studio by default shows in md format